Immigration News

 The proposed rule would allow the Department of Homeland Security (DHS) to use its existing discretionary statutory parole authority for entrepreneurs of startup entities whose stay in the United States would provide a significant public benefit through the substantial and demonstrated potential for rapid business growth and job creation.
 Under this proposed rule, DHS may parole, on a case-by-case basis, eligible entrepreneurs of startup enterprises:

+Who have a significant ownership interest in the startup (at least 15 percent) and have an active and central role to its operations; Whose startup was formed in the United States within the past three years; and Whose startup has substantial and demonstrated potential for rapid business growth and job creation, as evidenced by: Receiving significant investment of capital (at least $345,000) from certain qualified U.S. investors with established records of successful investments; Receiving significant awards or grants (at least $100,000) from certain federal, state or local government entities; or Partially satisfying one or both of the above criteria in addition to other reliable and compelling evidence of the startup entity’s substantial potential for rapid growth and job creation.
 Under the proposed rule, entrepreneurs may be granted an initial stay of up to two years to oversee and grow their startup entity in the United States.
 A subsequent request for re-parole (for up to three additional years) would be considered only if the entrepreneur and the startup entity continue to provide a significant public benefit as evidenced by substantial increases in capital investment, revenue or job creation.

 The notice of proposed rulemaking in the Federal Register invites public comment for 45 days, after which USCIS will address the comments received.
 The proposed rule does not take effect with the publication of the notice of proposed rulemaking.
 It will take effect on the date indicated in the final rule when a final rule is published in the Federal Register.